kumbulanit/t-sql/sql trainning/untitled/module 3/Module3_Exercise_Answers.md

     -- Risk assessment with standard classifications
     CASE
-        WHEN proj.Status = 'In Progress' AND proj.ActualCost > proj.Budget * 0.9
+        WHEN proj.IsActive = 'In Progress' AND proj.ActualCost > proj.Budget * 0.9
              THEN 'Budget Risk'
-        WHEN proj.Status = 'In Progress' AND GETDATE() > proj.PlannedEndDate
+        WHEN proj.IsActive = 'In Progress' AND GETDATE() > proj.PlannedEndDate
              THEN 'Schedule Risk'
         WHEN proj.Priority = 'Critical' AND COUNT(DISTINCT ep.EmployeeID) < 3
              THEN 'Resource Risk'
-        WHEN proj.Status = 'Completed' THEN 'Successfully Delivered' ELSE 'Low Risk'
+        WHEN proj.IsActive = 'Completed' THEN 'Successfully Delivered' ELSE 'Low Risk'
     END AS [Project Risk Category],

     -- Quality metrics using PM language
     CASE
-        WHEN proj.Status = 'Completed' AND proj.ActualCost <= proj.Budget
+        WHEN proj.IsActive = 'Completed' AND proj.ActualCost <= proj.Budget
              AND proj.EndDate <= proj.PlannedEndDate
              THEN 'Exemplary Delivery'
-        WHEN proj.Status = 'Completed' THEN 'Successful Delivery' ELSE 'In Progress'
+        WHEN proj.IsActive = 'Completed' THEN 'Successful Delivery' ELSE 'In Progress'
     END AS [Delivery Quality Assessment]
 FROM Projects proj
 LEFT JOIN EmployeeProjects ep ON proj.ProjectID = ep.ProjectID
-GROUP BY proj.ProjectID, proj.ProjectName, proj.ProjectCode, proj.Status,
+GROUP BY proj.ProjectID, proj.ProjectName, proj.ProjectCode, proj.IsActive,
          proj.Priority, proj.StartDate, proj.EndDate, proj.PlannedEndDate,
          proj.Budget, proj.ActualCost
 ORDER BY